cslab/functions-sdk-python/docs/reference/events.md

 ## EngineeringChangeReleaseCheck
 `csfunctions.events.EngineeringChangeReleaseCheck`

-This event is fired when an engineering change is about to be released, but **before** the release has happened.
+This event is fired when a user tries to release an engineering change.
 Raising an exception will prevent the release.
-At this point it is not guaranteed yet that the engineering change will be released, meaning the engineering change should not be sent to e.g. an ERP system.
+Be aware that the engineering change is not released yet and the release might still be aborted for other reasons, so don't sent the engineering change to e.g. an ERP system yet.

 **Supported actions:**